convosense/email_signature_remover/README.md

 Thank you for considering my inquiry.
 Looking forward to your response.
 ```

-The signature part from the original email text is removed, and this text can be further used for ***sentiment analysis***
+The signature part from the original email text is removed, and this text can be further used for ***sentiment analysis***.

+For a sample demo in Google Colab notebook, click [here](https://colab.research.google.com/drive/1FYZHY-Q_KvcxtXlDfLaTjtdsejW099RC?usp=sharing).

 ## Accuracy